ulygit/asus_rt_ac68u/README.md

 - [@epicylon](https://github.com/epicylon) - Verified works on RT-AC66U
 - [@bengalih](https://github.com/bengalih) - Several contributions toward support for API Tokens, proxying, and other enhancements.
+- [@gumanov](https://github.com/gumanov) - Verified works on RT-AX88U

 ## How to Configure

 ### Prerequisites
-You should have your Merlin-enabled ASUS RT-AC68U router configured for your network with Internet access.
+You should have your Merlin-enabled ASUS router configured for your network with Internet access.
 Since you've found this guide, it's also assumed you have a Cloudflare account managing your own domain, and you've already created a subdomain you will use for dynamic DNS.

 ### Configuration Overview
 Configuration of Cloudflare DDNS involves changes through the router web portal as well as changes made through the router shell.